History of Indian influence on Southeast Asia: 13th-21st century

 In the 14th century, the Delhi sultanate controlled nearly all the territory that comprises present-day India.
 However, invaders from Central Asia weakened and broke up the sultanate's empire before it was swept aside by the Mughals in 1526.

 Cambodia

 Funan

-The first of these Hinduised states to achieve widespread importance was the Kingdom of Funan founded in the 1st century CE in what is now Cambodia — according to legend, after the marriage of a merchant Brahmin Kaundinya I with princess Soma who was the daughter of the chieftain of the local Nāga clan.
-These local inhabitants were Khmer people.
+The first of these Hinduised states to achieve widespread importance was the Kingdom of Funan founded in the 1st century CE in what is now Cambodia — according to legend, after the marriage of a merchant Buddhist monk Kaundinya I with princess Soma who was the daughter of the chieftain of the local Nāga clan.
 Funan flourished for some 500 years.
 It carried on a prosperous trade with India and China, and its engineers developed an extensive canal system.
 An elite practised statecraft, art and science, based on Indian culture.
 Vassal kingdoms spread to southern Vietnam in the east and to the Malay Peninsula in the west.